-Regarding the control variables adopted, all showed a significant relationship with the dependent variable.
-First, being a man is correlated with a greater entrepreneurial intention.
-The result corroborates that found by the original study, but it is not as strong as in that context(Oftedal et al., 2018)(Oftedal et al., 2018) .
+Regarding the adopted control variables, all of them showed a significant relationship with the dependent variable.
+First, being male is correlated with greater entrepreneurial intention.
+This result corroborates one in the original study, although it is not as strong (Oftedal et al., 2018) .

-Unlike the direct relationship found by Oftedal et al., (2018) , graduate students are no longer inclined to have greater entrepreneurial intentions.
-This disparity in the result can be explained by the characteristics of graduate education in Brazil.
-The training remains mostly academic, as well as the career expectations of the graduates(Andrade, 2014)(Andrade, 2014) .
+Unlike the direct relationship found by Oftedal et al. (2018), we find that graduate students are no longer inclined toward greater entrepreneurial intention.
+This disparity in the results can be explained by the characteristics of graduate education in Brazil.
+Such training remains mostly academic, as do the career expectations of the graduates (Andrade, 2014) .

-As expected by the analysis of the results of the original study(Oftedal et al., 2018)(Oftedal et al., 2018) , the greatest predictive factor is previous experience with entrepreneurial activity, since it is understood that this is a step after the emergence of entrepreneurial intention.
+As predicted by our analysis of the results of the original study (Oftedal et al., 2018) , we find that the greatest predictive factor is previous experience with entrepreneurial activity, since this is a step taken after the emergence of entrepreneurial intention.

-The model also shows that the existence of mandatory entrepreneurship discipline positively influences the development of entrepreneurial intention.
-This result differs from the negative relationship obtained by Oftedal et al., (2018) .
-Therefore, in the Brazilian context, there is no support for the argument of Oosterbeek, Van Praag and Ijsselstein (2010)Oosterbeek et al. (2010), who found a negative association between entrepreneurial education and intentions to start a business.
-He suggested that students who attend classes with high levels of motivation can increase their start-up intentions, while those who come because they are formally required to take the compulsory course may experience a decrease in intentions.
+The model also shows that the existence of the mandatory entrepreneurship discipline positively influences the development of entrepreneurial intention.
+This result differs from the negative relationship obtained by Oftedal et al. (2018).
+Therefore, in the Brazilian context, there is no support for the argument of Oosterbeek et al. (2010) that there is a negative association between entrepreneurial education and the intention to start a business.
+This suggests that while students who attend classes with high levels of motivation can increase their start-up intention, those who attend these compulsory courses because they are formally required to do so may experience a decrease in EI.

-After analyzing the hypotheses, it can be argued that the normative dimension (values and norms shared among colleagues) is the strongest predictor of the dependent variable.
+Hence, after analyzing our hypotheses, it is clear that the normative dimension (values and norms shared among colleagues) is the strongest predictor of the dependent variable.
 The second strongest predictor is the regulatory dimension (sponsorship of activities and support policies); however, its effect is indirect in the Brazilian context.
 Finally, the cognitive dimension (knowledge and skills of fellow students and faculty councils) has a null effect on entrepreneurial intention.

 7. FINAL CONSIDERATIONS

-The model of Oftedal et al., (2018) tested in the Brazilian context showed that the institutional context influences the entrepreneurial intention of the students.
-While the relationship of the normative structure of the Brazilian university context suggests that it increases the entrepreneurial intention of students; the results for the regulatory structure decrease or discourage the entrepreneurial intention of the students.
-Regarding the effect of cognitive structure, the results indicated that this dimension has no statistically significant relationship with entrepreneurial intentions.
+We have tested the model of Oftedal et al. (2018) in the Brazilian context, showing how the institutional context influences students’ entrepreneurial intention.
+While the relationship of the normative structure of the Brazilian university context suggests that it increases the entrepreneurial intention of students, our results for the regulatory structure indicate that it decreases or discourages the entrepreneurial intention of students.
+Regarding the effect of cognitive structure, our results demonstrate that this dimension has no statistically significant relationship with entrepreneurial intention.

-The tested model also allows proposing that the gender of respondents, previous experience with entrepreneurship, the level of education (undergraduate or graduate), and attending specific entrepreneurship disciplines influence their propensity to undertake in the future in different ways.
+The tested model also implies that the gender of respondents, their previous experience with entrepreneurship, their level of education (undergraduate or graduate), and their engagement with specific entrepreneurship disciplines influence their propensity to undertake entrepreneurship in the future in different ways.

-Treating the entrepreneur and his context as a duality enriches the business theory and provides a greater understanding of the nature of the phenomenon.
-For example, it can be assumed that, in the long term, the positive normative structure improved by regulatory support can provide a positive spiral, encouraging more students to consider entrepreneurial careers.
-On the other hand, a discouraging university culture in relation to entrepreneurship creates a negative effect by decreasing entrepreneurial intentions and thus restricts interested individuals to publicly express their intentions and become a model for their peers.
-Institutional theory allows discovering how students interpret and influence their world to achieve their goals.
+Treating an entrepreneur and his or her context as a duality enriches business theory and provides a better understanding of the nature of the studied phenomenon.
+For example, it can be assumed that in the long term, a positive normative structure improved by regulatory support can provide a positive spiral, encouraging more students to consider entrepreneurial careers.
+On the other hand, a discouraging university culture in relation to entrepreneurship creates a negative effect by decreasing entrepreneurial intention and thus restricts interested individuals from publicly expressing their intention and becoming a model for their peers.
+Institutional theory thus allows us to discover how students interpret and influence their world to achieve their goals.